Anurich/Self-Driving-Car/README.md

 <img src ="Figure_1.png" />

 <h2> Alert & Contribute. </h2>
 I want to say that it is only for research purposes and using this in physical device can be dangerous.
-Please point out any mistake that i have done or you think is wrong, I am also new in this field and please feel free to contribute.
+Please point out any mistake that i have done or you think if something is wrong, I am also new in this field and please feel free to contribute.